sbanjara/registration-system/README.md

             git clone https://github.com/sbanjara/registration-system
 ##
    After cloning this project in your workstation, you can create a web application project in Netbeans using existing project files (i.e. the cloned files).

+##
+## Configuring the Database for the Database Pooling
+   To run this application, you'll need to import the application database (**registration_db.sql**).
+After importing the database, you'll need to create database account for it, and grant this account the appropriate permissions in MySQL.
+To do this, please run the following command from an SQL client while logged in to MySQL as root:
+ ##
+         source C:\USER\Desktop\registration_db.sql ( It assumes the location of sql file is in Desktop.
+It may be different for you.)

+         create user 'db_user'@'localhost' identified by 'password';
+         grant all on registration_db.* to 'db_user'@'localhost';
+         flush privileges;
+ ##
+   The **"db_user"** is for the database pool.

+ ##
+ ## Structure